 The health room nurse is not allowed to provide over the counter medications (Acetaminophen, Ibuprofen, Antacids, etc.) for students.
 Parents may bring these medications for their student's use with a completed Medication Administration form.
 The form is available for download on the district website or in the health room of your student's school.
 As always, medications may not be transferred to and from school by a student It must be brought to the health room by a parent/guardian.
 We are no longer able to take parent requests to administer over the counter medications by telephone.
 If you have any questions or concerns please contact the nurse.

-If your student has ASTHMA and plans to keep an inhaler with them at school, a self-carry permission form signed by a parent/ guardian is required each school year.
+If your student has ASTHMA and plans to keep an inhaler with them at school, a self-carry permission form signed by a parent/ guardian AND THE PRESCRIBING PHYSICIAN, is required each school year.
 See the asthma link below for more detailed information about asthma.

 Students need to come to school healthy and ready to learn.
 Below are a few guidelines we ask you to follow concerning your child's health.

 - Vomiting/Diarrhea - If your child vomits or has diarrhea the evening before or the morning of school, please keep him/her home and monitor for 24 hours.
 Seek the advice of your child's physician if they remain ill.
 Children may not come to school if they have vomited or had diarrhea in the past 24 hours.

 - Emergency Contacts - In case your child becomes ill or is injured during school, we need to be able to contact the parents/guardians or whomever you designate as an emergency contact.
 Please make certain your contact information is up to date in our school records.

 - Temperature - If your child has an elevated temperature (100 degrees or above) in the evening or morning before school they may not attend school.
 A child should be fever free for 24 hours, without medication, (Tylenol or Motrin, etc.) before returning to school.